 Lower results than expected?

-Over recent years, universities have changed the way they recruit students – we’ve seen a rise in unconditional offers, a lifting of the student cap and more institutions using Clearing than ever before, including Russell Group unis such as the University of Edinburgh, King’s College London and the University of Manchester.
+Over recent years, universities have changed the way they recruit students – we’ve seen a rise in unconditional offers, a lifting of the student cap, and more institutions using Clearing than ever before - including Russell Group unis like the University of Edinburgh, King’s College London, and the University of Manchester.

 As a result, many students are choosing to use Clearing even if they get the results they want.
-Some change their mind about what they want to study, others decide to enter higher education at the last minute, and an increasing number are ignoring the January deadline altogether, preferring instead to exercise the greater flexibility that Clearing offers them.
-[MB1]
+Some change their mind about what they want to study, and others decide to enter higher education at the last minute.

-In a nutshell, Clearing is far from a last-ditch insurance policy – it’s the ideal choice if your Firm and Insurance offers don’t work out, and being accepted onto a course through Clearing is absolutely nothing to be ashamed of.
-So, let’s get the ball rolling!
+In a nutshell, Clearing is far from a last-ditch insurance policy – it’s the ideal choice if your Firm and Insurance offers don’t work out, and being accepted onto a course through Clearing doesn’t mean you’re not really good enough to be there.

 If you are eligible for Clearing, you’ll receive a notification on your UCAS Track account on results day, along with your clearing number.
 Here’s what to do next:

 - Search for a new course.
 A list of available courses is already up on UCAS.
-You don’t have to stick to your original subject choice – there may be courses out there to which you’re better suited.
+You don’t have to stick to your original subject choice – there may be courses out there to which you’re better suited, or maybe you’ve changed your mind about what you want to pursue.

 - Contact the university directly with your clearing number.
 If you declined an offer made to you by a university earlier in the year, don’t be afraid of enquiring about a course there - they may make you an informal offer.
 You should look for as many suitable courses as you can and contact several institutions.